conp-pcno-training/SDC-LOSSLESS-QC/_episodes/04-making_decisions_about_the_data.md

 > > ## Example A
 > >
 > > ![Scroll Plot 5a]({{ page.root }}/fig/qc_example_05a.png "Scroll Plot - Example 5a")
-> > Components 21 and 51 appear to have at least some good cortical data in them, and they maintain a fairly consistent signal throughout the recording, but at time point 2181-2183 there is a brief but sharp spike in the component activation.
+> > Components 21 and 51 appear to have at least some good cortical data in them, and they maintain a fairly consistent signal throughout the recording, but at 2181-2183 seconds there is a brief but sharp spike in the component activation.
 Removing these components would be removing good cortical data, so in this case it would be best to remove the time period instead.
 > >
 > > {: .output}
 > {: .solution}